SMU-DIGA/matverse_papers/README.md

 ---

+## 74. Combinatorial synthesis for AI-driven materials discovery

+**Authors:** John M. Gregoire, Lan Zhou, Joel A. Haber

+**Venue:** Nature Synthesis

+**Publication Date:** June 2023

+**Volume & Issue:** Volume 2, Issue 6

+**Pages:** 493-504

+**DOI:** 10.1038/s44160-023-00251-4

+**Abstract:**
+Combinatorial synthesis has historically been the cornerstone of high-throughput experimentation.
+In this Review, we discuss the evolution of combinatorial synthesis and envision a future for accelerated materials science through its integration with artificial intelligence.
+We also evaluate the key aspects of combinatorial synthesis with respect to workflow design.

+**Tags:** None

+---

-## 54. Discovering small-molecule senolytics with deep neural networks
+## 73. Discovering small-molecule senolytics with deep neural networks

 **Authors:** Felix Wong, Satotaka Omori, Nina M. Donghia, Erica J. Zheng, James J. Collins